Kelly Clarkson And Kate Upton Talk Breastfeeding And Do Hip Thrusts: ‘You Can Do That In The Bedroom, Too’

 Kelly Clarkson and Kate Upton just shared some real talk about breastfeeding and going to the gym.
 The Voice coach and the Sports Illustrated swimsuit model discovered that they had a lot in common during Kate’s recent appearance on The Kelly Clarkson Show, including an aversion to working out and pumping breast milk.

 As noted by E!
 News, Kate’s interview with Kelly took place 10 months after the model gave birth to her first child, a daughter named Genevieve.
 Kelly’s biological kids, 5-year-old River Rose and 3-year-old Remington, might be a few years older, but this doesn’t mean that the “Stronger” singer has forgotten her postpartum struggles.
 She and Kate talked about some of the problems new moms face that people don’t often talk about, like hormonal changes that last long after giving birth.
-Kelly pointed out that being in a “crazy” emotional state is especially hard for a woman in the public eye who might be asked to slim down for a photo shoot.
+Kelly pointed out that being in a “crazy” emotional state is especially hard for a woman in the public eye who might be asked to slim down for a photoshoot.

 “Somebody who’s talking to someone who’s just had a baby in a photo shoot saying, ‘Oh you need to lose some weight,’ that will send you into a spiral,” the host said.